harrywang/send-me-eth/README.md

 ## Deploy to AWS EC2

-I also show how to deploy the script on AWS EC2 with as a timed task.
+I also show how to deploy the script on AWS EC2 as a scheduled task.

 Create an AWS EC2 Ubuntu instance:

 - Ubuntu 20.04 (x86)
-- t2.micro
+- t2.micro (free tier)
-- security group with SSH 22 inbound enabled - outbound default all open
+- security group with SSH port 22 inbound enabled - outbound default all open
 - create a new RSA key pair - download the .cer file

-SSH in:
+SSH to the remote instance, switch to the folder with the `.cer` file:

 ```
 chmod 400 aws-gmail.cer
 ssh -i "aws-gmail.cer" ubuntu@ec2-54-227-212-97.compute-1.amazonaws.com
 ```

-From the Ubuntu prompt:
+From the remote Ubuntu prompt:

 ```
 git clone https://github.com/harrywang/send-me-eth.git